Black Friday laptop buyer's guide

 Barely adequate: 32GB eMMC or SSD

 Why: A solid-state drive (SSD) is a game changer, but that relative speed is offset if the SSD is so small as to be virtually useless.
 Windows 10 on a 32GB drive is barely enough to run the OS.
-So get a decent-sized SSD, or go hard drive.
+So get a decent-sized SSD, or go with a hard-disk drive.

 GPU